Abikebuk/Intelligence/README.md

     - Would succeed to train on with a batch size of 1.
 It would go twice slower than a batch size of 2 but I don't have enough VRAM.
   * [ ] Optimize training
     *  [x] Find a way to reduce VRAM usage
-      - Used Deepspeed to decrease VRAM usage by a decent amount.
+      - ~~Used Deepspeed to decrease VRAM usage by a decent amount.
 I was able to train only a batch size of 4.
-Now it has increased to 6.
+Now it has increased to 6.~~
+      - Actually can go up to 12 with sequence length limit.
     *  [x] Find a way to reduce training time
       - Deepspeed on stage 2 is literally twice faster.
     *  [ ] Find a way to increase training quality